Login

 3.What is not considered a natural hazard in insurance?

-4.Are my home contents insured against natural hazard damage?
+4.Are my household contents insured against natural hazard damage?

 1. What is a natural hazard event?

 In insurance, a natural hazard event is considered a natural disaster or an event caused by natural forces.
 These could be landslides or storms.
-Damage caused by these kinds of events is called natural hazard damage.
+Damage caused by these kinds of events damage.

-Home contents insurance can protect you from expensive bills in the event of a claim.
+Home contents insurance can from expensive bills in the.
 Compare different insurance policies before taking one out.
 This way, you can also save on premiums.

 Compare home contents insurance